Waldo Semon

 Waldo Lonsbury Semon (September 10, 1898 – May 26, 1999) was an American inventor born in Demopolis, Alabama.
 He is credited with inventing methods for making polyvinyl chloride useful.

 Biography

 He was born on September 10, 1898.

+He completed his education at the University of Washington, earning degrees in 1920 and 1924.
+His doctoral degree was among the first in the nation to be awarded in Chemical Engineering.